Thihahtoo/codd-relational-model/README.md

 ### 1. Selection ( _&sigma;_ )

 Selection picks tuples satisfying a condition.
-For example, _&sigma; results in
+For example, /cc_&sigma;_ results in

 |<i>A</i>|<i>B</i>|
 |---|---|